-What tells a Diva apart from the rest?
+What tells a Diva apart from the rest of us?
 Most people hate their voices, especially on hearing a recording.
-A hopeful has to believe doubtlessly in themselves and their talent, then tirelessly work the gamut -- the networks, the trends and the industry -- to be heard above the roar.
+A hopeful has to believe doubtlessly in their talent, then tirelessly work the gamut – listen to their peers, research the networks, the trends and the industry -- to be heard above the roar.
 They will more likely succeed than the rest of us because they identified a gift they had rather than just following a chosen path because they loved it.
 Bob Dylan didn't exactly have a great voice, it was his writing.
 Conversely, Stevie Nicks broke the mould with an unfathomable voice that haunts us to this day.
 Communicators, both.

-Our future, it seems, is just as likely to be influenced by a deliberate act on our part, as it is by mere chance, fluke or other people.
-So, can it be said that we really make a difference by ourselves?
+Our future, it seems, is just as likely to be influenced by a deliberate act on our part, as it is by mere chance, luck or other people.
+So can it be said that we really make a difference by ourselves?
 Making the monumental decision to give up your job and move to Tibet, may seem like something you did all by yourself, but in reality the past was the influencing factor.
-Not just your past, everyone elses', too! including butterflies in China.
+Not just your past, everyone else's, too!
 It may just be, you were destined to make that decision.

 Both Einstein and his contemporary the renown psychologist, Carl Jung, battled with this concept over many years.
 It was their understanding that our awareness of time was a fallacy and that events might be, by and large, acausal, prompting Jung to develop his now famous theory of Synchronicity.
 In brief, he wished to describe the procession of time as not necessarily adhering to cause and effect.
 Coincidences and chance he believed were just too obviously a factor in setting up future events, there were meaningful parallels, as if destiny actually did exist.

-There is no mathematical equation or scientific evidence at present to determine the existence or otherwise of Destiny.
+There is no mathematical iteration nor scientific evidence at present to determine the existence or otherwise of Destiny.
 Probability statistics put a damper on the likes of Jung and Synchronicity, as coincidences pop up often and are factored into formulas for forecasting occurrences.
-The only way of getting to grips with our future and how it unfolds is by reason, debate and logic - the rules upon which this chapter is based.
+The only way of getting to grips with our future and how it unfolds is by reason, debate and logic -- the rules upon which this chapter is based.

 It is true that, NOT trying to achieve something means it will probably not happen.
 However, this may be your destined path.
 You are obliged to try and survive -- just as a squirrel collects nuts in autumn -- and you may, or you may not.
 Regardless, your efforts to affect or alter the future are determined by such things as fear, custom and conditioning.
 That doesn't mean they necessarily work.
 Squirrels die young, too.